jlit/shockingGame/README.md

 <img width="796" height="743" alt="image" src="https://github.com/user-attachments/assets/28510b57-99c4-4491-a770-e9337ebd69e2" />

-- Cut the wires from the buttons and remove any reaminign heat shrink.
+- Cut the wires from the buttons and remove any remaining heat shrink.
 - Strip 90mm of the outside cover from one end of each wire and strip and tin the ends of each conductor.
+- For each controller,
+-- Thread the button into the top of the controller.
-- For each controller, insert the wires from the bottom.
+-- insert the wires from the bottom.
 -- Solder two wires (red and white) to the two button terminals.
 -- Using and m3 screw and washer, secure the other two wires to two electrode bars.
 -- Secure a zip-tie around the 4 conductor wire where it exits the hole in the bottom of the controller.